Azure/iotedge/doc/reported_states_during_deployment.md

 ### Desired Properties section

 This is the \$edgeAgent section of the *modulesContent* in an edge deployment.
 This represents the modules we want to deploy to this IoT Edge device.
-All actions an IoT Edge runtime will take will be based on this data.
+All reconciliation actions an IoT Edge runtime will take will be based on this data.

 Example: